WHEN HOLY MEN WALKED , NOT PREACHED FROM PULPITS

 Many Christian saints lived as wanderers.
 St Francis walked barefoot across Italy, St Paul crossed the Roman Empire on foot, and Irish saints like Columba and Brendan roamed without fixed destination.
 In the desert, St Anthony moved cave to cave.
 For them, walking kept the soul unburdened and free from worldly attachment.

 For the old ascetics, travel was renunciation.
 Hunger, blisters and bandits were part of the spiritual ledger.
-They sought solitude in Himalayan caves, merit at Teerths, and dialogue in Bazaars.
+They sought solitude in Himalayan caves, merit at Teerthas, and dialogue in Bazaars.
 The point wasn’t followers.
 It was to burn ego by refusing comfort, and to test truth against every school of thought they met on the road.

 Contrast that with many of today’s religious leaders.
 Sermons stream from air-conditioned studios.
 Darshan is ticketed.
 World tours mean private jets, five-star hotels and cordoned stages.
 The Ramta Jogi begged for Bhiksha and slept under trees.
 The modern Guru often manages trusts, commands media empires and rarely meets a critic unscripted.